jpignata/pair-stats/README.md

 # pair-stats

+At a glance statistics from your git repository showing with whom you've paired over the last month.

+The days column shows the number of unique days you've had a check-in with the other author, commits shows the number of individual repository commits made and % uses days to illustrate how often you've paired with the other author.

+Commits made without a pair are grouped under "Solo."

-Check a git repository for a quick glance of your pairing stats over the last 30 days to avoid pair marriages.
-This assumes your commit authors are two developers names joined with either "and", an ampersand or a comma.
+This assumes your commit authors are developers names joined with "and", an ampersand and/or a comma.

 ## Usage: